- Double Exposure Effect in Photoshop

 Step 9: Finishing touches

 So we’re almost at the finish line, but there are a few finishing touches we need to add before we can say “FUCK YEAH!”.
 Firstly, we need to erase a certain amount of our subject by clicking the Vector Mask on that layer and using a soft Black Brush, and erase the bottom of her body and shoulder, leaving her face and neck flowing into the background image.
 Finally we need to increase the contrast on this image by clicking off the vector mask and onto the image then Pressing Ctrl/Cmd + L to increase the contrast slightly more.

 We went one step further and colour picked the turquoise colour in the image #4a7975, and with the Vector Mask selected (by pressing Ctrl/Cmd + Click remember?) we used the Radial Gradient Tool to bring in some subtle colour over the subjects face!

 Voila!
 Here we have it, the finished result.
+We hope you had fun in this double exposure effect tutorial!
 We added some noise to the final result (Filter > Noise > Add Noise) and slightly sharpened it also (Filter > Sharpen > Sharpen).
 I hope you enjoyed this tutorial, It was fun to do, and hopefully you learnt something new, whether its how to use a vector mask, or how to use the refine edge tool to cut out complex hair!
 Please check back regularly for more tutorials or alternatively head back to the homepage to subscribe to the Layerform Email list! 🙂